basp/pixie/README.md

 ## materials
 Materials are implemented based mostly on *Phong shading* whith some extensions for reflection, transparency and refraction.

-Every new material will have have a white color and some *Phong* values that make sure it shows up.
+Every new material will have have a white color and defaults that make sure it shows up.
 If you are going to use a particular material multiple times you probably should cache it but otherwise it is probably better to set it inline.
 ```
 var s = new Cube()
 {